 Constipation is infrequent and/or uncomfortable bowel movements.
-Stool is often hard and dry.
+Bowel movements (stools) are often hard and dry.
 This is a common gastrointestinal complaint.

 Constipation has many causes, including: